Intern Program

 The Berkeley Therapy Institute (BTI) is a licensed non-profit community mental health clinic, and has been serving the Bay Area since 1972.
 Our licensed clinical staff includes psychiatrists, psychologists, as well as marriage and family therapists.
 We are united by a dedication to providing excellent care to our patients and training well rounded thoughtful students.

-A one or two-year post-graduate clinical training program designed to provide a thorough and well-rounded learning experience in multiple theoretical orientations of psychotherapy.
-A cohort of four to eight individuals participate in individual and group supervision to hone their skills and interventions with their patients.
-The program also requires attendance at weekly seminars, monthly clinical meetings and other didactic experiences.
+A two-year clinical training program designed to provide a thorough and well-rounded learning experience in multiple theoretical orientations of psychotherapy.
+A cohort of four to eight individuals participate in individual and group supervision to hone their skills and interventions with their clients.
+The program also requires attendance at weekly didactic trainings, monthly clinical meetings and other didactic experiences.

 Who should apply to the training program?